Liz Claiborne Logo

-The Liz Claiborne logo embodies a symbol of originality and uniqueness.
+The Liz Claiborne logo embodies originality and uniqueness.
 The emblem represents a brand highlighting modern women’s individuality in a big city.
-Every detail of the visual mark emphasizes the company’s desire to create bright and stylish looks that allow women to stand out from those around them.
+Every detail of the visual mark emphasizes the company’s desire to create bright, stylish looks that help women stand out from those around them.
 The brand’s clothing helps to attract attention while maintaining a sense of freedom and self-confidence.
-The bright and interesting outfits offered by the brand are designed for those who want to combine originality and comfort in the dynamic environment of a metropolis.
+The brand’s bright and interesting outfits are designed for those who want to combine originality and comfort in the dynamic environment of a metropolis.

 Liz Claiborne: Brand overview